deadlyvipers/dojo_rules/introduction.md

 This is my introduction
-My favorite Code School Path is Git
+My favorite Code School Path is Ruby